Annalee Whitmore Fadiman

-Annalee Whitmore Fadiman (May 27, 1916 - February 5, 2002) was a scriptwriter for MGM, and World War II foreign correspondent for Life and Time magazines.
-She was the co-author with Theodore H. White of Thunder Out of China, a book on the Chinese civil war.
+Annalee Whitmore Fadiman (May 27, 1916 – February 5, 2002) was a scriptwriter for MGM, and World War II foreign correspondent for Life and Time magazines.
+Under the name Annalee Jacoby she was the co-author with Theodore H. White of Thunder Out of China, a book of reportage on World War Two in China.

 Early life

 Fadiman was born in Price, Utah, the daughter of bank president Leland Whitmore and Anne Sharp Whitmore, who later became a librarian at New York Public Library.
 Fadiman graduated from Stanford University in 1937.
-She was the first woman to be managing editor of the Stanford Daily newspaper.
-She moved from San Francisco, where she briefly worked at the Agricultural Adjustment Administration, to Los Angeles taking a secretarial pool job at MGM.
+She was the first woman to be managing editor of the Stanford Daily student newspaper.
+She moved from San Francisco, where she briefly worked at the Agricultural Adjustment Administration, then to Los Angeles taking a secretarial pool job at MGM.
 She wrote several screen treatments including Andy Hardy Meets Debutante (1940) and a screen adaptation for Tish.

 Career

-MGM offered her a contract but once the war began, Fadiman found "the prospect of seven years of Hollywood fluff when the real world was falling apart unendurable," and she tried to become a war correspondent but the War Department didn't allow female correspondents.
-She became a publicity manager for an aid organization called United China Relief and wrote speeches for Madame Chiang Kai-shek.
+MGM offered her a contract but once the war began, Fadiman found "the prospect of seven years of Hollywood fluff when the real world was falling apart unendurable," and she applied to become a war correspondent but the War Department didn't allow female correspondents.
+She became a publicity manager for United China Relief, an aid organization, and wrote speeches for Madame Chiang Kai-shek.
 During her marriage to correspondent Melville Jacoby, Fadiman survived a month-long escape from the Philippines, and did six weeks of reporting from the front lines of Bataan and Corregidor.
 Their writings were used nearly unedited, by John Hersey, in his best-seller Men on Bataan.